Kristina01111000/Drws_site/README.md

 - Change the module chat to lesson chat
 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
-- See if i can automatically enroll people when they join
 - Think about colors to see if it can look less old fashioned, think about modern colors
 - Switch the video in course to growing holistically channel